HypothesisWorks/hypothesis/hypothesis-python/docs/details.rst

     def foo_strategy() -> SearchStrategy[Foo]: ...

+.. class:: hypothesis.strategies.SearchStrategy

-:class:`hypothesis.strategies.SearchStrategy` is the type of all strategy objects.
+:class:`~hypothesis.strategies.SearchStrategy` is the type of all strategy objects.
 It is a generic type, and covariant in the type of the examples it creates.
 For example: